stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-Which is used to transform the array of structures when we create the device domain object:
+Which is used to transform the array of structures when creating the device:

 ```java
 // Create queue families